GDC-ConsumerEdge/parameter-store/README.md

 CREATE DATABASE eps;
 ```

 4. Create a New User: Create a new user named eps with a specified password.
-Replace your_password with a strong
+Replace `your_password` with a strong
    password of your choice.

 ```sql
 CREATE USER eps WITH PASSWORD 'your_password';
 ```

-5. Change Ownership of the Database: Alter the ownership of the eps database to the new user eps.
+5. Change Ownership of the Database: Alter the ownership of the `eps` database to the new user `eps`.

 ```sql
 ALTER DATABASE eps OWNER TO eps;